How to watch SpaceX launch 58 more Starlink satellites Saturday

-If all goes as planned, a SpaceX Falcon 9 will blast off from Florida this Saturday, just two weeks after another of the company's workhorse rockets sent NASA astronauts Doug Hurley and Bob Behnken to the International Space Station in the historic Demo-2 mission.
+If all goes as planned, a SpaceX Falcon 9 will blast off from Florida Saturday, just two weeks after another of the company's workhorse rockets sent NASA astronauts Doug Hurley and Bob Behnken to the ISS.

 The mission will bring the total number of Starlink satellites in low-Earth orbit to more than 500 while increasing Planet's SkySat fleet to 18.
 SpaceX's Starlink aims to eventually include tens of thousands of orbiting routers that'll blanket the Earth in broadband internet access, while the SkySats will help Planet Labs develop imagery of the Earth's surface.